 Once the storm is over, ensure the system is safe before turning on your HVAC system.
 To begin, verify there are no indications of damage and clean any debris from around the system.
 Try to evaluate and make sure there is no noticeable harm to any of the refrigerant or electrical lines running from your air conditioning system.
 Call 704-464-4307 for an equipment inspection if seems like there is any damage or flooding to the equipment.
 Once you’ve had the equipment inspected by a professional to ensure safe working, turn the heating and cooling system back on immediately to help dry the home and restrict mold from getting into the system or ductwork.

-If there was any damage to your equipment, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your heating and air conditioning system in working order all year long.
+If there was any damage to your equipment, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and learn about our membership options to help keep your heating and air conditioning system in working order all year long.